SnakeSolid/java-primitive-collections/docs/architecture.md

 ### Removal Strategy

-Same backward-shift deletion as `IntToIntMap` — clears the slot and shifts subsequent chain entries backward, eliminating the need for tombstones or full rehash.
+Same Knuth's gap-shifting deletion as `IntToIntMap` — clears the slot and compacts the probe chain with an independent scanner that skips non-shiftable entries, eliminating the need for tombstones or full rehash.

 ### Primitive Convenience Methods